Radio Rhema. Mostly

 people whom have not had a good "economic" upbringing.
 This is highly

-arguable, and may be said by people who don't know a lot about money.
-It actually
+arguable, and may be claimed by people who themselves don't know a lot about money.
+The book actually

 contains many bad ideas.
 In the words of John